Persuasive Essay Generator

 Which audience should I write for?

 Persuasive essays live or die by audience.
-The form lets you specify who you are persuading — a school board, a policy committee, a general reader, your classmates — and the drafter will adjust vocabulary, evidence type, and tone accordingly.
+The form lets you specify who you are persuading — a school board, a policy committee, a general reader, your classmates — and the workspace will adjust vocabulary, evidence type, and tone accordingly.
 A persuasive essay aimed at parents sounds very different from one aimed at peers, and the draft respects that.

 Can I ask for a specific emotional tone?